-December 31, 2021 December 31, 2020
+December 31, 2022 December 31, 2021

-Registered bonds in State Register for Securities 3,034
+Registered bonds in State Register for Securities 5,120 3,034

-Total debt securities issued 3,034
+Total debt securities issued 5,120 3,034

-Debt securities issued represent 3 thousand bonds for the total carrying amount of AZN 3,034 thousand as at December 31, 2021 registered in the State Committee for Securities of the Republic of Azerbaijan with the face value of AZN 1,000 each with annual fixed coupon rate equal to 12% and maturing in September, 2023.
+Debt securities issued represent 5 thousand bonds for the total carrying amount of AZN 5,120 thousand as at December 31, 2022 registered in the State Committee for Securities of the Republic of Azerbaijan with the face value of AZN 1,000 each with an annual fixed coupon rate equal to 12% and maturing in September 2023.

 The interest on bonds is paid every 6 months.
-Bond holders have the right to demand repayment of principal at the maturity.
-There are no restrictions regarding sale and purchase of the bonds in the secondary markets.
+Bondholders have the right to demand repayment of principal at maturity.
+There are no restrictions regarding the sale and purchase of the bonds in the secondary markets.

-Accrued interest payable included in debt securities issued is 109 thousand as at December 31, 2021 (December 31, 2020: nil).
+Accrued interest payable included in debt securities issued is 236 thousand as at December 31, 2022 (December 31, 2021: 109 thousand).